Gather art supplies for 1 year old kids to nurture creativity! Here are the best non toxic arts and crafts supplies and toys for toddlers.

 - Cotton swabs.
 Q-Tips can be used in so many ways, from gluing them on paper to using them as paintbrushes.

-- Wipes and paper towels.
+- Towels.
 Don’t forget to have these handy for clean ups!

 - Popsicle sticks.
 Save those popsicle sticks (or buy them by the pack)!
 Use these for construction, or even to stir and mix.